girobusan/latid/docs/en/custom_scripts.md

 title: Custom scripts
 status: draft
 ---
-This is planned feature, and this document is an early draft.
+This document is a draft.

 You may extend the functionality of Latid using your own custom scripts.
 Scripts are written in Java Script and placed